darioWorknet/IndentedToXml/README.md

 # Indented text to xml

-This project prettends to create a tool whose input is a .txt file with indented text and whose autput will be the same text but in xml format.
+This project prettends to create a tool whose input is an indented text .txt and whose output is the conversion to XML format.
 All this having into account that labels can store variables and values.

-An example of input output could be the following:
+An example of input/output could be the following:

 input:
 ```txt